 “Yeah, right.
 Well get busy and hide these guns in the back room where they belong before I have to shoot you in the ass again.
 Oh yeah, and don’t forget to pick your towels up off the bathroom floor, I’m sick of them stinking like gun oil every time I go to dry my hands,” she says shaking her head.

-I guess it doesn’t matter who you are, everyone struggles with keeping things in their designated places.
+I guess it doesn’t matter who you are, everyone struggles with the stress of putting things back in their place.

 Sunday, January 9, 2011